 There are two more points which I wish to treat briefly, as being general principles of importance, which may exercise the heart on the occasion of the formation of these new churches.

 The first point with which I shall occupy my reader, is that of the idea of union on the principle of mutual concession with respect to the divers views which are found among Christians, and of conciliation by these means.
-This principle has a great repute and a very fair appearance; but it is profoundly evil and presumptuous. *It supposes that the truth is at our disposal.* @Philippians 3 teaches quite a different principle: there is no idea of concession nor of any arrangement in expressing the truth so as to reconcile different views.
-It is said, &#8220;Let us therefore, as many as be perfect, be thus minded.&#8221; It is not, Let us lower down the truth to the measure of him who has not come up to it; it is not two persons ignoring which of the
+This principle has a great repute and a very fair appearance; but it is profoundly evil and presumptuous. *It supposes that the truth is at our disposal*. @Philippians 3 teaches quite a different principle: there is no idea of concession nor of any arrangement in expressing the truth so as to reconcile different views.
+It is said, "Let us therefore, as many as be perfect, be thus minded."
+It is not, Let us lower down the truth to the measure of him who has not come up to it; it is not two persons ignoring which of the

 {234}